Golden, crunchy and crusty, a little bit flaky or breaking or sticking together ... these are chips worth making, and fighting over!

 3 When they’re ready, transfer to a plate lined with paper towels and sprinkle with flaky sea salt.
 Serve hot.

-This feeds 4.
-It may not make enough chips for your family.
+This is a great way to make chips, but it feeds 4, no more, and it may not be enough for your family.
 Mmmm.
 Well, here’s the deal: you can’t simply chuck in more potatoes to feed more mouths.
 You can get away with maybe one extra potato but if you add too many, they’ll steam and you’ll never get them crisp and golden.
+You could make a tray of oven-baked chips and divvy them out to the hungry mouths.

-Also, we are just on the cusp with potatoes better suiting this style of cooking.
 Do not use pre-washed ‘salad’ potatoes.
 You need floury potatoes, the sort good for roasting.
 Do not substitute rice bran oil or other oils for olive oil – or if you do, be it on your head (don’t call me up, disappointed).
 Use olive oil.
-You need a large frying pan with a lid, but if you don’t have a lid, you can cover the pan with a baking sheet, but lift it off quickly the same way as described in the recipe, so moisture doesn’t drip back onto the chips, and wipe the lid dry with paper towels before replacing it for further cooking.
+You need a large frying pan with a lid, but if you don’t have a lid, you can cover the pan with a baking sheet (tray), but lift it off quickly the same way as described in the recipe, so moisture doesn’t drip back onto the chips, and wipe the lid or baking sheet dry with paper towels before replacing it for further cooking.
 Hot chips are called hot chips for a reason: eat them nice and hot, with plenty of sea salt.
 Scrumptious!